ittigorn-tra/boilerplate-micropython-aws-iot/README.md

 ```

 # Expected behavior
-This code will keep checking for any MQTT message every 0.5 second and print any message that comes in.
-It will also send ping signal to the broker every 35 seconds to keep the connection active.
+This code will keep checking for any MQTT message on the socket print any message that comes in.

 # Testing
 Run `demo.py` file. then go to AWS IoT Console and use "MQTT Test Client" to publish a message to the topic you specified in your `secret_configs.py` file.